 An even more well-known example of this trope is "Oliver's Army", an upbeat Abba-inspired song (no, really) that sounds quite cheerful until you realise it's about sending young working-class men, barely out of school, off to fight and die in foreign wars.

 Nick Lowe produced many of his most acclaimed releases.

 Geoff Emerick, former engineer for The Beatles, produced Imperial Bedroom and All This Useless Beauty

 Retraux: The cover for Get Happy!!, as well as its production style, was influenced by R&B from The Sixties.

-Revisiting The Roots: Brutal Youth, which not only reunited him with The Attractions but also revived his classic 70s style.
+Revisiting The Roots: Brutal Youth, which both reunited him with The Attractions and revived his classic 70s style.

 Self-Backing Vocalist - The Attractions/Imposters often provide backing vocals, but Costello also provides his own harmony vocals much of the time.
 One song where this is particularly noticeable is "King Horse".

 Sequel Song – Sometimes his compositions just have too many words for one song.
 "American Without Tears No. 2" and "...Dust" are good examples of this.
 "When I Was Cruel No. 2" is unusual in that not only is it a completely different song than "When I Was Cruel No. 1", but it is on the album while "No. 1" was a B-side.

 Silly Love Songs – North is full of heartfelt love songs, having been written in the period when he started dating Diana Krall.

 Vanilla Edition - Many of his Universal reissues, after the Rykodisc and Rhino reissues of his 1977-1986 catalog featured bonus tracks, even Goodbye Cruel World.
 Universal has released "deluxe editions" of some of his best albums like My Aim Is True and This Year's Model.